S-Sharma007/Project_1/README.md

 1. **Practical Knowledge**
    - Setting up a complete DevOps environment from scratch.
-   - Writing Jenkinsfiles to automate complex workflows.
+   - Writing Jenkinsfiles to automate complex workflows....
    - Using Terraform for infrastructure as code.

 2. **Technical Skills**